These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 22 of 30All photos

 It doesn't matter how many hours you spend at the gym each week: if you don't clean up your diet, you will not see the results you want!
 A study from the University of Texas found that without dietary control, people who completed a 12-week program of resistance training and high-intensity interval training lost a disappointing 1 percent of body fat.
 Don't let your hard work go to waste!
+(That's exactly why Harley Pasternak says working out is the least important part of losing weight.)

 Day 23: Swap Some Carbs for Protein at Each Meal